 - Limit alcohol consumption.
 Women should have no more than one drink per day; men no more than two drinks per day.

 Nutrition for Patients Fighting Cancer

 Ensuring proper nutrition during cancer treatment is critical to recovery.
 Some patients find maintaining good nutrition a challenge due to the side effects of some treatment regimens, such as loss of appetite.
 Treatment can also affect how foods are tolerated and the body’s absorption of nutrients.
 A healthy diet is an essential building block for allowing the body to repair itself and resist infection.
-Thus, planning for what one eats before, during, and after treatment is very important for maintaining strength.
+Thus, what one eats before, during, and after treatment is very important for maintaining strength.
 Proper nutrition for a patient undergoing treatment may be quite different than a normal diet, and it can vary depending on the patient’s specific type of cancer and treatment and the side effects they experience.

 The following are recommendations for patients undergoing cancer treatment: